mpv-player/mpv/DOCS/man/input.rst

     This command can be asynchronously aborted via API.

     In all cases, the subprocess will be terminated on player exit.
+Also see `Asynchronous command details`_.
 Only the ``run`` command can start processes in a truly detached way.

+    .. admonition:: Warning

+        Don't forget to set the ``playback_only`` field if you want the command run while the player is in idle mode, or if you don't want that end of playback kills the command.

 ``quit [<code>]``
     Exit the player.
 If an argument is given, it's used as process exit code.